 Dubbed the "real Africa" Zambia is one of the newer safari countries on Africa's top destinations map.
 The wildlife parks of Zambia are more remote and less-visited than the traditional favourites.
 This means wildlife safaris in Zambia offer a more untamed African bush experience.

 The top national park, South Luangwa is known for its high density of wildlife and unspoilt natural environment.
 It is considered the place where African walking safaris began.

 South Luangwa Park hosts a high concentration of leopards, numerous lions, large elephant and buffalo herds and plenty of antelope species.

-This list of Africa's 6 Best National Parks in the Top Safari Countries provides an introduction to African wildlife safaris and is a good starting point for planning your trip to Africa.
-Each of the national parks offers a different safari experience with its own strengths and beauty which secure it place as one of Africa's finest game reserves.
+This list of Africa's 7 Best National Parks in the Top Safari Countries provides an introduction to African wildlife safaris and is a good starting point for planning your safari to Africa.
+Each of the national parks offers a different safari experience with its own strengths which secure its place as one of Africa's finest game reserves.

-Alternatively, you can make the most of your African safari adventure by visiting several, if not all, of the top national parks on one epic African journey!
+Alternatively, you can make the most of your African safari adventure by visiting several, if not all, of the top national parks on one epic overland Africa trip!

 For affordable safaris to the Best National Parks in Africa, contact us.

 [Please note: This is an updated blog post that was first published in 2013]